Black wood pigeon: Distribution

-This bird lives in small islands of the East China Sea, mainly in the Ryukyu Islands, Iwo Jima and Bonin Islands and also along the southern coasts of Korea and Japan.
+The black wood pigeon lives in small islands of the East China Sea, mainly in the Ryukyu Islands, Iwo Jima and Bonin Islands and also along the southern coasts of Korea and Japan.
 While more abundant and with a greater range in the past, it is still thought to be resident on 15 islands and islets.

-It occurs locally on small islands off the south coast of South Korea.
-In Korea, this bird is distributed and nest in Ulleungdo Island, Jeju-do and some area of south coast.
+It occurs locally on small islands off the south coast of South Korea, where it is found on, and breeds in Ulleungdo Island, Jeju-do and some areas off the south coast.
 It has been recorded as vagrant in eastern Russia, Shandong, mainland China and Taiwan.

-Columba janthina is an uncommon and local resident in Japan, on small islands off southern Honshu, Shikoku and Kyushu, south through the Nansei-Shoto islands in the Ryukyu Islands to the Yaeyama Islands and the Izu Islands to the Ogasawara and Iwo Islands.
+It is an uncommon and local resident in Japan, on small islands off southern Honshu, Shikoku and Kyushu, south through the Nansei-Shoto islands in the Ryukyu Islands to the Yaeyama Islands and the Izu Islands to the Ogasawara and Iwo Islands.
 Distributed in Honshu region of Japan.
 Although it is still relatively common on the Izu Islands, it has apparently declined there since the 1950s, it was thought to have declined on Okinawa during the 1980s because of forestry activities.
-The subspecies Columba janthina nitens, which occur on the Ogasawara and Iwo Islands, is very rare.
+The subspecies Columba janthina nitens, which occurs on the Ogasawara and Iwo Islands, is very rare.

+South Korea

+In South Korea, this pigeon is a natural monument (215, designated November 22, 1968) South Korea also protects breeding sites (designated as Natural Monuments): Ulleung Sadong Black Pigeon Habitat (울릉 사동 흑비둘기 서식지) (natural monument 237, designated 14 December 1971), and Jeju Sasudo Seabirds (Black Pigeon, Shearwater) Breeding Ground (제주 사수도 바닷새류(흑비둘기, 슴새) 번식지) (Natural monument 333, November 20, 1982), and a provincial breeding site on Beomseom Island, where it is part of the Munseom and Beomseom Nature Reserve.
+Potential visitors require permission from the Cultural Heritage Administration to visit Sasudo.

 Ecology

 It is a pigeon which is endemic to some islands of the Sea of Japan, Yellow Sea, and East China Sea.
 It is mainly an isolated island wood pigeon, a robust and confident forest bird with the same characteristics of other genus Columba pigeons adapted to habitat and vegetation of island laurel forest.
 Like some island races of common wood pigeon and some species of the Macaronesian or Pacific islands, wood pigeons have a low rate of reproduction.

-Most of the wood pigeon's diet is vegetable, although food habits in Columba janthina are defined as omnivorous.
-It eats worms and small snails—but with strong trend to eat plants, leaves, flowers, drupes, berries, fruit, acorns, pine nuts and other conifer seeds, Kurogane mochi or (Ilex rotunda), mochi-no-ki (Ilex Integra), Sazanqua Camellia sasanqua, Tsubaki Camellia japonica, mulberry tree, ficus, Machilus thunbergii, Nandinia domestica...
+Most of the wood pigeon's diet is vegetable, but Columba janthina is considered omnivorous.
+It eats worms and small snails—but with strong preference plants, leaves, flowers, drupes, berries, fruit, acorns, pine nuts and other conifer seeds, Kurogane mochi or (Ilex rotunda), mochi-no-ki (Ilex Integra), Sazanqua Camellia sasanqua, Tsubaki Camellia japonica, mulberry tree, ficus, Machilus thunbergii, Nandinia domestica...
 This bird eats seeds varied, buds and fruit it collects directly from the trees.
-Feeding on trees and do well in soil.
 It has a preference for trees near ponds and rivers.

 A resident breeder in laurisilva forests, the wood pigeon lays one white egg in a flimsy twig nest.
 The nest is located in a tree cavity or in the rocks.
-Lays eggs one at a time in September.
-Spawning has only one egg.
-This species occurs most frequently lonely.
-Gliding and slowly soaring flight through repeated.
-Flight is quick and performed by regular beats.
-An occasional sharp flick of the wings is characteristic of pigeons in general.
+It lays eggs in September.